outdreamer/build-a-cure-1/docs/solution_metadata.md

   - how much time do you invest in planning & what are your planning strategies to avoid having to solve problems later?

 - learning decisions

+  - how do you educate yourself on inherent limitations of a tool

+    - if its designed for another intent
+    - if its too new for advanced error handling
+    - common problems with tool or third party tool integrations in forum posts/issues
+    - corrections/features added by user request in version/release history (to address user identified problems or misunderstandings)

+  - identify obvious errors possible in a tool

+    - assumptions:

+      - in a data visualization tool, an obvious error is data leakage (revealing data that shouldnt be shown to the user)
+      - data that is retrievable is assumed to be relevant to the user

+    - example:

+      - if youre tracking the movement of particles in a square shaped container and two of your variables track the movements between opposite corners, their movement might seem directly related, but the reason theyre moving is not a variable relationship, but the shapes nearest to them determining their motion

+        - this error (illusion of relationship) has the error stack:

+          - mistaking correlation for similarity/equivalence/causation

+          - misidentifying variables
+            - there shouldnt be variables for the movement in each corner
+            - the variables should be the placement/other attributes of influential objects like corners if the shape isnt as simple as a clearly defined archetype like a square, or the function to generate the shapes having those influential objects

+          - mistaking indirect cause for direct cause
+            - the reason theyre related is a causal relationship they have in common (shape of corners) but its not a direct relationship (movement in corner A determines or is equivalent to movement in corner B)

+        - this is an obvious error of the problem type 'determining movement between shapes' with the attribute 'shapes having multiple similar sub-objects like corners which can produce the illusion of relationships'

   - how do you decide what to invest time learning

+    - example:

       - for instance with splunk, how would you identify what level of expertise is required in order to design optimal queries?
         - different query design + latency + data mismatch because of compute/aggregate/cache data strategies that differ from a standard db implementation

-    - the optimal level of learning is where you can identify a clear design intent for deviations from standard implementations
+    - the optimal level of learning is where you can:
+      - identify a clear design intent for deviations from standard implementations

-  - how do you educate yourself on inherent limitations of a tool (if its designed for another intent, if its too new for advanced error handling)

     - how do you identify lack of knowledge and translate that into optimal search keywords for learning maximization?

+      - identify priorities & decision algorithm of tool developers

+      - identify abstractions with opinionated implementations

+      - identify hidden complexity

+      - identify errors from cooperative structures (compounding intent/patterns/gaps)

-    - identify lack of knowledge:
+      - identify lack of knowledge

         - there is a level & pattern of complexity that is common to understanding of a tool:

           - people dont normally develop a solution of complexity 2 for a problem of complexity 1 - there are reasons for the complexity mismatch
           - so to identify lack of knowledge, look for over-simplification in summarization of a tool
           - sometimes the lack of knowledge will be on the implementation side rather than the user side, bc of lack of planning/organization

       - how do you identify key objects/terms that are necessary for acquiring a functional level of understanding that is capable of anticipating/minimizing errors in implementing that tool?

         - a beginner wouldnt know to search for 'abstract syntax tree' when education themselves about testing tools
         - a beginner wouldnt know to search for 'latency' or 'caching' when learning a new data storage/query tool

       - how do you map lack of knowledge to these terms once you identify lack of knowledge and key terms to acquire functional understanding?

         - you can derive key concepts of the problem space and map them to key concepts of solution space

           - key concepts of security problem space:
             - standardization

           - key concepts of security solution space:
             - standardization applied to code interpretation: formatting/parsing/translation
               - query for 'code security formatting parsing translation' should lead you to 'abstract syntax tree'
                 - query result keywords:
                   - interpolation, string
                     - data type is key concept of string
                       - machine interpretation of data type by language
                         - machine language
                         - query for "code machine language parsing" has suggested related keywords:
                           - Lexical Analysis
                           - Compiler
                           - Backus–Naur Form
                           - Context-free Grammar
                           - Code Generation
                           - query for "code parsing compiler security" or "code parsing lexical security" would then also lead to 'abstract syntax tree' concept in subsequent results
                         - query for "code machine language parsing" leads to "abstract syntax tree" in first few results

           - in this way you can derive which concepts are important to learn to acquire functional understanding for a particular problem

           - how do you score these concepts based on importance, once you find them?
             - repeated abstract concepts inherent to sub-tools like languages (which is a sub-tool of the security intent) are likelier to be important
             - concepts with clear differences in intent are likely to be important (caching & latency reduction are sub-tools of data storage/retrieval intent with clearly different intent matrixes)